 - tai chi

 - art and music therapy

 - pet therapy

-Since physical pain is related to emotional pain, chronic pain can increase your stress levels.
+Physical pain is related to emotional pain, so chronic pain can increase your stress levels.
 Building emotional skills can help you cope with any stress related to your condition.
 Here are some steps you can take to reduce stress:

-For more information and resources, visit the American Chronic Pain Association website at www.theacpa.org.
+For more information and resources, visit the American Chronic Pain Association website at theacpa.org.